radiantearth/stac-spec/catalog-spec/catalog-spec.md

 more meaningful information.
 In the meantime implementors are encouraged to do what makes sense for them, and to check out the examples and other implementations for emerging best practices.

-### Static Catalog Evolution
+### Catalog Evolution

 The core concept is to be able to flexibly represent full catalogs of assets.
 Many organizations have very complex data models, representing a number of real world variables.
-Static Catalogs are focused on search of the data, and so items should contain the core metadata fields and downloadable assets.
+Catalogs are focused on search of the data, and so items should contain the core metadata fields and downloadable assets.
 So things like satellite ephemeris and obscure metadata fields only relevant to ortho-rectification experts is less the primary goal.
 But organizations are encouraged to adapt the